tohojo/bufferbloat-net/content/cerowrt/wiki/What_to_do_about_Bufferbloat.md

 2. If you **can** determine that some traffic needs to priority, then set up some QoS rules.
 The number of rules will probably be small, perhaps only applying to a couple specific traffic types.
-3. This final rule actually goes with 4) above...
-If prioritization/QoS doesn't solve the problem, it may be necessary to get more bandwidth.
+3. And finally...
+If prioritization/QoS
+    doesn't solve the problem, it may be necessary to get more bandwidth.
 When SQM is in place, the need for prioritization typically arises when there's already too much data to send on a